 Not all researchers are academics and not all academics are researchers, or at least not the type of researchers who create actionable information that can be used to improve policies and programs in concrete ways.
 In the accompanying graphic, I divided the research community into overlapping but distinct groups: academic researchers who I call “scholarly,” researchers largely outside universities who I describe as “entrepreneurial”, and finally the governmental sector.

-The overlap between the scholarly group and the entrepreneurial group consists of university-based researchers who are not faculty, but who may hold administrative positions or grant-funded appointments.
+The overlap between the scholarly group and the entrepreneurial group consists of university-based researchers who are not instructional faculty, but who may hold administrative positions, research professorships, or grant-funded appointments.
 Their work may exhibit scholarly characteristics as they operate within the academic culture.
 (Full disclosure: this overlap is where I live.)

 If you have ever hired or supervised the work of researchers, you probably know a bit about these variations in the larger research community and how the groups relate to one another.
 But, let me explain how I see them.